MicrosoftDocs/biztalk-docs/biztalk/core/sb-messaging-adapter.md

 **Starting with [!INCLUDE[bts2016_md](../includes/bts2016-md.md)] Feature Pack 2**, Service Bus Premium is supported.
 When configuring a send port using this adapter, you can send messages to partitioned queues and topics.

+> [!IMPORTANT]
+> The BizTalk SB-Messaging Adapter uses the SBMP protocol which supports messages up to a maximum size of 1mb.
+The BizTalk adapter does not support the AMQP protocol which can handle larger messages.

 ## Authenticating with Service Bus
 Service Bus provides two methods to authenticate: